 Any building, vehicle, structure or residence owned or managed by the University.

 3. Scope

-The policy applies to all University staff and students and all visitors to University Grounds and Premises.
+This policy applies to all University staff and students and to all visitors to every University owned, operated or managed site or premises except for the exclusions listed below.

 The policy does not apply to: